- Genre: supernatural haunted-house horror.

 The Locked Room

 Later that afternoon, they embarked on a thorough exploration of the house.
 The eerie hush of the empty rooms made each discovery unsettling.
-Creaky doors, spider-infested corridors, and dusty furniture offered no real revelations—until they came upon a locked door at the end of the second-floor hallway.
-The doorknob wouldn’t budge, and a small sign next to it read “Storage.”
-Neither sister remembered this door from their childhood.
+Creaky doors, spider-infested corridors and dusty furniture offered no real revelations until they came upon a locked door at the end of the second-floor hallway.
+The doorknob would not budge, and a small sign next to it read “Storage.”
+Neither sister remembered this door from childhood.

 Carved into the wooden wall next to the bed were faint scratch marks.
 Beneath those scratches was a single name, etched in shaky letters: “Elena.”
 Before either sister could speak, the rocking chair started to sway gently as if nudged by an invisible hand.